2629 words

 What grade D actually looked like#

-The starting Dockerfile was the version most maintainers recognize.
+The starting Dockerfile was the version most maintainers will recognize on sight.
 One stage.
-A FROM ubuntu:24.04 without a digest. apt-get install for curl and unzip.
-A bash loop to download the AWS CLI zip and kubectl binary.
-No USER directive, which means implicit root.
+A FROM ubuntu:24.04 with no digest. apt-get install for curl and unzip.
+A bash loop to pull the AWS CLI zip and the kubectl binary.
+No USER directive, so the container runs as root by default.
 No OCI labels.
 No hadolint.
 No lockfile for the base image.

 # Before: single stage, implicit root, no labels, no digest pin